| HISTORY OF PRINCES STREET |

 Thistle and Rose Street were named were

 after the National Emblems of Scotland and England.
-The patriotic
+The

-in favour of the current design.
+which was rejected in favour of the current design.

 George Street was named after the reigning